DennisJensen95/digital-craftsman/apps/frontend/src/markdown-files/about.md

-# Summary

-For the past 8 years, Dennis has been a motivated software engineer, eager to apply his skills in the development of impactful software products and services.
-The consultant specializes and has an interest in general Software Engineering, DevOps, Cloud Engineering, Data Engineering, and Machine Learning.
+For the past 8 years, I have been a motivated software engineer, eager to apply my skills in developing impactful software products and services.
+I specialize in Software Engineering, DevOps, Cloud Engineering, Data Engineering, and Machine Learning.

-General Software Engineering, DevOps, and Cloud Engineering are areas where Dennis's core competencies lie, and there are numerous skills to draw upon for various needs.
-When developing products and services, the consultant focuses on software architecture, reliability, efficiency, and maintenance.
+Software Engineering, DevOps, Data and Cloud Engineering are my core competencies, with numerous skills to draw upon for various needs.
+When developing products and services, I focus on software architecture, reliability, efficiency, and maintenance.

-To ensure that software products are usable and valuable, it's important for Dennis personally to understand the why and what of development, focusing on how the work will influence or assist customers in achieving their goals.
+To ensure software products are usable and valuable, it's important for me to understand the why and what of development - focusing on how my work influences and assists customers in achieving their goals.

 ### Experience since: 2017